utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Dispute the Ticket

-Opting to pay a Utah traffic ticket will be seen as an admission of guilt and recorded as a conviction.
+Opting to pay a Utah traffic ticket may be seen as an admission of guilt and recorded as a conviction.
 If the offense does not require a court appearance (mostly for minor infractions), you can pay the ticket

 § In-Person- You can appear in person at the assigned court to pay your ticket.

-However you choose to pay for the ticket, you must do so before the deadline (court date) indicated on your ticket.
+However you choose to pay for the ticket, you may do so before the deadline (court date) indicated on your ticket.
 If you require any more information regarding how to pay the ticket, you can contact the court listed on the ticket.

-Opting to dispute the charges means you must appear by your court date and enter a plea of “Not Guilty”.
-You will be assigned a date for a Pre-Trial conference where you meet with a prosecutor and attempt to reach an acceptable agreement (plea bargain) which will negate the need for a trial.
-If you are unable to reach an agreement, then a trial date will be set.
-At the trial, the judge will hear arguments from both sides and, on the conclusion of the trial, reach a verdict.
-If you are convicted on the charges, the judge will administer your sentence which can include fines, surcharges and even jail time (depending on the offense).
-You will also be assessed points on your driving record.
-If acquitted, all charges will be dropped and fines and penalties will be dismissed, including demerit points on your license.
+At the trial, the judge may hear arguments from both sides and, at the conclusion of the trial, reach a verdict.
+If you are convicted on the charges, the judge may administer your sentence, which can include fines, surcharges, and even jail time (depending on the offense).
+You may also be assessed points on your driving record.
+If acquitted, all charges may be dropped and fines and penalties may be dismissed, including demerit points on your license.
 You might still be liable for court costs.

 disclaimer